toukea/android-sqlite-access/README.md

   ```

 # Make a SQL Delete
- After SQL instance has been prepared successfully,   you can use them to make one SQL selection.
+ After SQL instance has been prepared successfully, you can use them to perform SQL delete.
  ```java
          @Override
          public void onSQLReady(SQLite.SQL sql) {